1. Choose your test, preferred format, and an available test date+–

 Plan your preparation timeline.
 Depending on your language competency level, it may take weeks or even months of preparation to ensure you get the score you need.
 Make sure you understand the IELTS test format and what is expected of you on the test day.
 Once you are familiar with the IELTS test format, you should practice using focused preparation materials.

 Finnbrit offers a wide selection of IELTS preparation possibilities.
-You can choose from a full-length IELTS Preparation Course, a shorter intensive course, various on demand modules, or one-to-one tutoring with an experienced IELTS tutor.
+You can choose from a full-length IELTS Preparation Course, many on-demand modules, or one-to-one tutoring with an experienced IELTS tutor.
 For local Finnbrit IELTS preparation courses, both online and face to face, please see here.

 The British Council offers an abundance of materials to help you prepare for the IELTS test.
 Please click here for the official candidate information booklet and here for British Council IELTS Preparation Materials.
 They also offer free sample materials and mobile applications such as IELTS Word Power and IELTS Prep.
 Preparation advice can also be found here on the British Council’s Learn English website.